Spelltastic/SpellScraper/README.md

 # Spell Scrapper :scroll: :snake:

 ## About this repository
-This repository was built in order to have an "up to date" spells database for [SpellTastic](https://codefirst.iut.uca.fr/git/Spelltastic/Spelltastic), a cross-platform spell manager for Patfinder.
+This repository was built in order to have an "up to date" spells database for [SpellTastic](https://codefirst.iut.uca.fr/git/Spelltastic/Spelltastic), a cross-platform spell manager for Pathfinder.

 ## Data source
 All data is retrieved from [d20pfsrd](https://www.d20pfsrd.com/) the __#1 Pathfinder Roleplaying Game rules reference site__.
 All spells can be found at [spells](https://www.d20pfsrd.com/magic/all-spells/).

-The latest data extracted is available as a YAML file.
+The latest data extracted is available as a YAML file and can be found in the `outputs` directory.

 ## Getting Started